 BATLOW ROAD CIDERS

-Batlow Road Ciders are produced by Ralph and Judy at Wilgro Orchards, one the two main apple road stalls on Batlow Road.
-They developed varieties of ciders that includes apple, hopped, quince, cherry and ice cider.
-They are all processed traditionally with 100% pure juice and are totally natural without any preservatives, additives or carbonation.
-They also make other various apple products, all available at their cellar door where they now serve coffee, tea, snacks and meals to enjoy in the outdoor eating area by the orchard.
+Batlow Road Ciders were produced by Ralph and Judy at Wilgro Orchards, one of the two main apple road stalls on Batlow Road.
+They developed varieties of ciders that include apple, hopped, quince, cherry and ice cider.
+They were all processed traditionally with 100% pure juice and are totally natural without any preservatives, additives or carbonation.
+They have now retired and the orchard, cidery and road stall are now home of The Apple Thief.

 Crafty Ciders • Photography © Bottle and Brush Studio 2020

 Crafty Ciders is a small boutique cidery, sharing home with SMART Animal Sanctuary.
 You can meet lovely creatures when visiting the cellar door, even a camel!
 Tony and Lorene did very well moving near Batlow, after passing by as fruit pickers and years later managing an apple orchard and raising a family.
-Last year we went for a visit and I did a little self assigned shoot to captured some bottles, and the animals, it was a lot of fun!
 If you love a quality English style sweet, dry, ice, ginger or non-alcoholic apple cider, you gotta find a Crafty.
 And that is not too hard in the Snowys as they are now also available in pubs, restaurants and various little shops of the region.
 And of course, at Batlow Ciderfest!

 Batlow Ciderfest • Photography © Bottle and Brush Studio 2021

-Batlow is a little quiet town in the mountains, but once a year, in May, the main street turns into a colourful street fest (except since Covid, as 2020 was cancelled and 2021 at a covid-safe location)!
+Batlow is a little quiet town in the mountains, but once a year, in May, the main street turns into a colourful street fest.
 You can taste the best local and national boutique ciders (and local brews and wines) while enjoying it all with food, music, markets and entertainment.
 Ciderfest was founded by the legendary Harald Tietze over 10 years ago, to celebrate the end of the apple season.
-Here is a little documentary my husband made few years ago.
+Here is a little documentary my husband made a few years ago.
 It really captures the vibe of the event.
-But I just can't stop laughing when this French Canadian girl is caught to speak (yep that's me)... !
+But I just can't stop laughing when this French Canadian girl is caught speaking (yep that's me)...!